 - Don't focus on food.
 Encourage children with PKU to focus on sports, music or favorite hobbies, not on just what they can and can't eat.
 Also consider creating holiday traditions that center on special projects and activities, not just food.

 - Make your grocery list and meals with the whole family in mind.
-A cupboard full of restricted foods can be tempting and irritating to a child or adult with PKU, so try to limit the number of forbidden foodstuffs.
-Also, try to avoid making separate meals that single out a child with PKU.
-Instead, make one meal for the whole family, even if the child with PKU can't eat everything.
+A cupboard full of restricted foods can be tempting to a child or adult with PKU, so try to focus on foods that everyone can eat.
 Serve stir-fried vegetables that are lower in protein.
 If the other family members wish, they can add peas, corn, meat and rice.
 Or set up a salad bar with low-protein and moderate-protein options.
 You can also serve the whole family a delicious low-phenylalanine soup or curry.

 - Be prepared for potlucks, picnics and car trips.
 Plan ahead, so there's always a PKU-friendly food option.
 Pack dehydrated fruit snacks, raisins and lower protein crackers for the car.
 Take fruit kebabs or vegetable skewers to a cookout, and make a low-phenylalanine salad for the neighborhood potluck.
 Other parents, friends and family members will likely be accommodating and helpful if you explain the dietary restrictions.

 - Talk to teachers and other staff in your child's school.
 Your child's teachers and cafeteria staff can be a big help with the PKU diet if you take the time to explain its importance and how it works.
 By working with your child's teachers, you can also plan ahead for special school events and parties so that your child always has a treat to eat.